Updated 2025-02-22

 Configuring an Instance OS to use IPv6

 After assigning an IPv6 address to the VNIC through the Console, the associated instance OS need to learn the assigned address.
-DHCPv6 will automatically take care of this, but that will require you to wait for the next refresh cycle.
-You can require the instance's operating system to immediately refresh its IPv6 address.
+DHCPv6 automatically takes care of this, but that requires you to wait for the next refresh cycle.
+You can require the instance's OS to immediately refresh its IPv6 address.

 Oracle Linux Configuration